pauls21033/Project-2-Gun-Violence-in-the-US/README.md

-# State's Gun Policies Effectiveness on the Number of Mass Shootings
+# A State's Gun Policies Effectiveness on it's Number of Mass Shootings

 ## Description